Jingqi-H/WaveSRNet/README.md

-## Dataset
+## Data Availability

+**1. Two public OCT datasets:**

+Download from the link provided below:

-[SD-OCT](http://www.duke.edu/~sf59/Srinivasan_BOE_2014_dataset.htm): Fully automated detection of diabetic macular edema and dry age-related macular degeneration from optical coherence tomography images
+The SD-OCT dataset is released in the paper titled "Fully automated detection of diabetic macular edema and dry age-related macular degeneration from optical coherence tomography images".
+[Available link](http://www.duke.edu/~sf59/Srinivasan_BOE_2014_dataset.htm)

-[UCSD](https://data.mendeley.com/datasets/rscbjbr9sj/2?__hstc=25856994.050094848ba039343e49229a8108ceb1.1715736860812.1715736860812.1715736860812.1&__hssc=25856994.1.1715736860812&__hsfp=1392219453): Identifying Medical Diagnoses and Treatable Diseases by Image-Based Deep Learning
+The UCSDdataset is released in the paper titled "Identifying Medical Diagnoses and Treatable Diseases by Image-Based Deep Learning".
+[Available link](https://data.mendeley.com/datasets/rscbjbr9sj/2?__hstc=25856994.050094848ba039343e49229a8108ceb1.1715736860812.1715736860812.1715736860812.1&__hssc=25856994.1.1715736860812&__hsfp=1392219453)

+**2. The private PD-OCT dataset**

-PD-OCT:  The PD-OCT dataset is confidential due to laboratory policies and confidentiality agreements, which can be accessed by contacting the corresponding author upon reasonable request.
+The PD-OCT dataset is confidential due to laboratory policies and confidentiality agreements, which can be accessed by contacting the corresponding author (J. Liu: liuj@sustech.edu.cn) upon reasonable request.